Wizard079/BlogSmith/README.md

 ./run.sh "how to improve memory" --tone="medical"
 ```

-If topic and tone are new to agent then it might take around 80s to write the blog , but if there are similare topic in blog post then thanks to the **requests_cache** it will only take 30-40s since most of requests are cache during run
+If the topic and tone are new to the agent, it might take around 80 seconds to write the blog.
+However, if there are similar topics in previous blog posts, thanks to requests_cache, it will only take around 30-40 seconds, as most of the requests are cached during the run.

-you can find output of this in the [blog](./output/enhancing-cognitive-function_blog.md) and [metadata](./output/enhancing-cognitive-function_metadata.json)
+You can find the output of this in the [blog](./output/enhancing-cognitive-function_blog.md) and [metadata](./output/enhancing-cognitive-function_metadata.json)